pytorch/xla/API_GUIDE.md

 parameters.
 See [XLA Tensor Deep Dive](#xla-tensor-deep-dive) for more on how XLA creates graphs and runs operations.

-### Running on Multiple XLA Devices with MultiProcessing
+### Running on Multiple XLA Devices with Multi-processing

 PyTorch/XLA makes it easy to accelerate training by running on multiple XLA devices.
 The following snippet shows how: